-Most people will probably start of in an aqua aerobics class at the gym or community pool.
+Most people will probably start of in water aerobics classes at the gym or community pool.
 At these classes, an instructor will lead you through a series of well balanced and surprisingly strenuous exercises.
 Because there’s an instructor, you really don’t have to know any routines going into the class – they’ll teach you everything!

 2. Classmates are very friendly.

-When one of my friends asked me how I got started with aqua aerobics, I told her I went to a class at the community pool.
+When one of my friends asked me how I got started with water aerobics classes, I told her I went to a class at the community pool.
 When I worked out in the gym, it was like everyone was very serious – no one interacted much.
-At the aqua aerobics class, it was a completely different experience in the water aerobics classes.
+It was a completely different experience in the water aerobics classes.
 People were very friendly and interacted a lot.
 They really enjoyed being there, which made for a more positive experience for me.

 3. So much variety.

 A big advantage of getting in shape with water exercises is the variety.
 Yes, there are the workout classes to learn the basics, but from there, you can branch out in a lot of directions.
-Here are some examples of aqua aerobics classes you can try outside of the basics:
+Here are some examples of water aerobics classes you can try outside of the basics: